-“We’ve seen how drug policy and prohibition have only helped drug traffickers rake in money and commit terrible crimes to control drug markets,” said 27-year-old Meliton Gonzalez, one activist celebrating outside the court.
+“We’ve seen how the drug policy has only helped drug traffickers rake in money and has destined many more to drug rehabs delray beach,” said 27-year-old Meliton Gonzalez, one activist celebrating outside the court.
 Four more consecutive decisions of the same kind and the court’s ruling would become jurisprudence, setting a legal precedent in Mexico, which has suffered well over 100,000 deaths due to drug-related crime over the past decade, and force the government to review the law.

 Ruling on a case first brought in 2013 by an advocacy group that health regulators stopped from growing plants for private consumption, the court voted 4-1 that prohibiting people from cultivating the drug for personal use was unconstitutional.
 Proponents of drug reform argue that criminalising drugs has only raised their street value and put unnecessary strain on the penal system by filling prisons with low level dealers or people caught with small amounts.